 Everyone’s anatomy is different, and your doctor will be able to fill your lips to complement your facial features.

 There are a few things to keep in mind when you schedule an appointment.
 Ten days before your procedure, avoid anything that will thin your blood.
 Don’t take painkillers, vitamin E, and fish oil.
 This will help lower the chance of bleeding and bruising.
 If necessary, you can use Tylenol during this time.
 To get the best results and minimise side effects, refrain from anything that will stimulate blood flow on the day of your procedure, like exercising, massages, or facials.
 After undergoing lip augmentation, avoid putting any lip product on your lips right away.

 Lip augmentation is a quick procedure that takes about 15-20 minutes.
 You will suffer a slight pinch as the needle goes in and a slight stinging while the filler is being injected.
 To avoid this, you can have a dental nerve block or a topical anaesthetic applied.
 You should see results immediately, and your lips should feel no different from natural lips.
-You can go about your day afterward, but it is normal to experience some bruising and swelling, which should go away within 24 hours.
+You can go about your day afterwards, but it is normal to experience some bruising and swelling, which should go away within 24 hours.

 If you’re not happy with your results, you can return to your doctor and have them inject an enzyme called hyaluronidase.
 This enzyme will dissolve the filler within five minutes.
 Lip fillers can last 4-6 months, but this depends on how your body absorbs the filler and the type of filler used.
 This is not a permanent procedure, so once you stop getting regular injections, your lips will return to their natural look.